An in-depth report on the causes, diagnosis, treatment, and prevention of urinary incontinence.

 neurotransmitters) called the

 adrenergicsystems.
-Important neurotransmitters include serotonin and noradrenaline.
-This nerve pathway signals the
+Important neurotransmitters include acetylcholine and noradrenaline.
+The adrenergic pathway signals the

 detrusor musclesurrounding the bladder to relax.
 As the muscles relax, the bladder expands and allows urine to flow into it from the kidney.
 As the bladder fills to its capacity (about 8 to 16 ounces or 240 to 480 milliliters of fluid) the nerves in the bladder send back signals of fullness to the spinal cord and the brain.